Last updated: Jan-22-2023

 |Publishing||Folders can't be published and shared externally.||Collections can be published by generating a public link to a webpage that displays the assets in the collection and sending that link to external stakeholders.|

 You can create folders and sub-folders to organize your assets and to control which user groups can access the contents of each folder.
-When you are in the Folders view (Navigation menu > Folders), the full folder path of the folder you are currently viewing is shown on the top left of the Media Library next to the Folders button.
+When you are in the Folders view (Folders is the selected Media Library Tab), the full folder path of the folder you are currently viewing is shown on the top left of the Media Library next to the Folders button.